Today you’re going to learn what it is like to work at NASA as a mechanical engineer in the NDE field.

 Ajay: I work at Johnson Space Center here as Lead NDE Engineer.
 I started working in Non-Destructive Evaluation in 1988.
 Basically, I’ve almost spent 30 years working in Non-Destructive Evaluation.
 I am a mechanical engineer with a bachelor’s degree in mechanical engineering as well as Master’s degree, and I also have a doctorate degree in mechanical engineering.

 At NASA, we support all NASA programs.
 This is a NASA Non-Destructive Testing Lab, so we get all sorts of NASA hardware, space flight hardware, and some test hardware for inspection.
 We inspect the hardware to look for material anomalies or discontinuities such as cracks, pores, and make sure the parts are defect free.
 And that’s our goal over here.

 What Was Your Field of Study Growing Up?

 Aida: Going back in time, tell me about where did you grow up in and what was it like?

 Ajay: I came to the US from India, Mumbai, used to be called Bombay, Mumbai was always the local name, in 1983 as a Masters student in mechanical engineering at University of Oklahoma.
 I joined the space program as a contractor in 1988 working for Rockwell.

 I also did some research in ultrasonic testing, which is part of non-destructive testing.
 I had some hands-on experience and some research experience.
-So that interested me to work in non-destructive testing.
+That interested me to work in non-destructive testing.

 Non-destructive testing is physics.
-So, if you are good in physics, this could be a very interesting career.
+If you are good in physics, this could be a very interesting career.

 Aida: When you were growing up what were your favorite subjects?